Read below to find out what motor skills are and how you can help your child develop fine and gross motor skills at home.

 Children can identify pictures, name the beginning sound, and place a clothespin on the card.

-The following ideas are sure to help your child develop fine motor skills at home:
+The following ideas are fun ways to help your child develop fine motor skills at home:

 - Snipping at paper, cutting curvy or straight lines on paper, or practicing cutting smaller objects will help build hand muscles.
 You can find printable cutting pages at http://www.dltk-kids.com/crafts/miscellaneous/scissor_skills.htm or many other places online.